 Safeguarding statement ~ Child Protection

 The welfare of children is of paramount importance and it is the responsibility of the school to safeguard all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will act quickly and follow our procedures to ensure that children receive effective support, protection and justice.
 Through their day-to-day contact with pupils and direct work with families, education staff have a crucial role to play in noticing indicators of possible abuse or neglect.
 Parents should be aware, therefore, that where it appears to a member of staff that a child may have been abused, the school is required, as part of local child protection procedures, to report their concerns to Social Care Direct immediately.
-The Headteacher, Mr. Michael Walker, is the designated teacher responsible for child protection.
-The Vice Chair of Governors, Mrs Joanne Bagg, is the designated governor responsible for child protection.
+The Headteacher, Mr. Michael Walker, is the Designated Safeguarding Lead responsible for child protection and there are 3 Deputy DSLs within the safeguarding team - Mrs Tordoff, Miss O'Brien and Mrs Albaya.
+Mrs Joanne Bagg, is the designated governor responsible for child protection.

 Safeguarding statement ~ Safe recruitment and selection of staff.

 This school is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 All posts are exempt from the Rehabilitation of Offenders Act, therefore all convictions must be declared.
 Providing false information is an offence.
 Appointed staff, governors, regular volunteers and trainees have identity, qualification and criminal records bureau checks and have been successfully cleared to work with children.